victordeman/Media_transcriber/README.md

 # Media Transcriber

 ## Purpose
 This is the Media Transcriber project, a Python-based application for transcribing audio and video files using OpenAI Whisper with a Streamlit interface.
-In the next iteration, i will extend it to do sentiment analysis video to image extraction.
+In the next iteration, i will extend it to execute sentiment analysis using SHAP and video to image extraction.
 Have fun and if you like it, buy me a drink.

 ## Model Description
 The Media Transcriber project uses **OpenAI Whisper**, an automatic speech recognition (ASR) model, for transcribing audio and video files.
 Whisper is a transformer-based model trained on a large dataset of audio and text pairs, capable of transcribing English-language audio (WAV, MP3) and video (MP4, AVI, MOV) files with high accuracy.
 The script configures the project to use the `base` Whisper model by default, as specified in `src/transcribe.py`, balancing performance and resource efficiency.